polywrap/specification/standard/01.0 General Standard/WRAP Standard.md

 With "vanilla" WebAssembly, there are a few short-comings that limit its adoption.

 **Composability** - There is not an easy way to create inter-module dependencies, drastically limiting the wasm community's ability to re-use code.
-**Schemas** - There is no standard for defining typed schemas for your wasm modules.
+**Interfaces** - There is no standard for defining typed interfaces for your wasm modules.
 This means that vanilla wasm modules are opaque blobs of bytecode, making it hard to integrate them into applications.
 **Complex Data Passing** - By default vanilla wasm only supports the passing of integers between the host <> wasm boundary, making it difficult to pass complex data structures (ex: struct, array, etc)  into / out of / between wasm modules.
 **Naming & Addressing** - Just as [any other resource on the web](https://www.w3.org/Addressing/), there needs to be a way to address a wasm module using a tailored URI format.